Morecambe gas fields

-The Morecambe gas fields are two major natural gas producing fields in Morecambe Bay in the Irish Sea, 27 km west of Blackpool.
+The Morecambe gas fields are two major natural gas producing fields in the Irish Sea, 27 km west of Blackpool and Morecambe Bay.

 The fields

 The Morecambe South field is in UK Block 110/2a and extends into Blocks 110/3a, 110/8a, 110/7a; Morecambe North is in Block 110/2a.
 The fields were discovered in September 1974 and February 1976 respectively.
 The fields are named after a light-ship station, they are sometimes erroneously called Morecambe Bay.

 The gas reservoir is a Triassic sandstone and has the following characteristics.

 Owner and operator

 In 1985 the sole licensee of the field and the operator was Hydrocarbons GB Limited.
 This had become British Gas E & P Ltd by 1994, then Centrica plc in 1997.
 In 2017, Centrica launched Spirit Energy a joint venture with German energy and infrastructure company Stadtwerke München (SWM).
 Spirit Energy assumed ownership of the Morecambe gas fields.